 15. Stop Thinking You Should Be Productive All Day, Every Day

 Productivity is simply Investing your best time into your best activities – the ones that will propel you toward achieving your goals.
-No entrepreneur can be productive 24/7 because when you run a business, busy work still needs to get done.
-Fires need to be put out, bank accounts reconciled, interruptions dealt with, and employees managed.
+No entrepreneur can be productive 24/7 because when you run a business, busy work still needs to get done, fires put out, bank accounts reconciled, interruptions dealt with, and employees managed.
 Each of those activities must be done effectively and efficiently but you’re not being productive when you do them.
 Those tasks don’t directly increase your profits.
 If you work on your highly productive activities only three hours a day, you will get far better results than being kept busy by non-productive tasks eight hours a day.
 Make it your goal to be productive but not all throughout your day.
 Striving for that goal would be buying a one-way ticket to burnout.

 Adding to your already overloaded plate and calendar to level up your business doesn’t make sense.
 Focus on stopping the time and energy-consuming activities keeping you from success so you can clear the way for activities that will grow your business.
 Sometimes to go fast, you must first go slow but that careful consideration and effort sets the foundation to amplify your success.